adrianmarino/thesis-paper/README.md

 ## Build Dataset

-To carry out this process, it is necessary to have **MongoDB** database engine installed and listening into `localhost:27017` that is the default host & port for a homemade installation.
+To carry out this process, it is necessary to have **MongoDB** database engine installed and listen into `localhost:27017` which is the default host & port for a homemade installation.
 For more instructions see:

 * [Install MongoDB Community Edition on Linux](https://www.mongodb.com/docs/manual/administration/install-on-linux)
 * [Install MongoDB Community Edition on Windows](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows)

-Now is necessary run next two notebooks in order:
+Now is necessary to run the next two notebooks in order:

 1. [Data pre-processing](https://github.com/adrianmarino/thesis-paper/tree/master/notebooks/1_data-preprocessing.ipynb)
 2. [Exploratory data analysis](https://github.com/adrianmarino/thesis-paper/tree/master/notebooks/2_eda.ipynb)

-This create two fiels into `datasets` path:
+This creates two files in `datasets` path:

 * `movies.json`
 * `interactions.json`

-These files conform the project dataset and are used for all notebooks.
+These files conform to the project dataset and are used for all notebooks.